 University of Georgia faculty and staff members agree, as condition of employment, to abide by the Intellectual Property Policy of the University of Georgia.
 The policy requires that all inventions made during the course of an inventor’s activities as an employee of the University be formally reported to the Research Foundation.
-A completed Invention Disclosure form should be returned to Innovation Gateway, Boyd Graduate Studies Research Center or firstname.lastname@example.org, so that patenting or other means of protection can be explored.
+This should be done using our convenient invention disclosure tool, Sophia.
 In addition to writing a precise description of the invention in the Invention Disclosure form, scientists should take special care to list all the inventors, defined as those who made a creative contribution to the inventive concept.
 Individuals who carried out work at the direction of those creating the concept ordinarily should not be designated as inventors.
 It is important to submit an Invention Disclosure form as soon as an inventive concept can be fully and precisely described, even if a physical embodiment of the idea has not been realized.
 If the invention meets the requirements of patent law and appears to be commercially attractive, a patent application may be filed ahead of the actual reduction to practice.

 INCOME DISTRIBUTION FROM LICENSED PATENTS